 Please see your government gazette for these laws.

-Classed as a steam generator, if it operates at atmospheric pressure, it therefore does not fall under and governing laws as boilers do.
+Classed as a steam generator, if it is set to operate at atmospheric pressure, it therefore does not fall under governing laws as conventional boilers do.

 We also supply pressurised electrical boilers and they are classed as boilers.
 They need to be inspected regularly by an inspector in your country.